temper N M temp fix-ID seed1 seed2 index

 Run a parallel tempering or replica exchange simulation using multiple replicas (ensembles) of a system.
 Two or more replicas must be used.

-Each replica's temperature is controlled at a different value by a fix with fix-ID that controls temperature.
-Possible fix styles are nvt, temp/berendsen, langevin and temp/rescale.
+Each replica’s temperature is controlled at a different value by a fix with fix-ID that controls temperature.
+Most thermostat fix styles (with and without included time integration) are supported.
+The command will print an error message and abort, if the chosen fix is unsupported.
 The desired temperature is specified by temp, which is typically a variable previously set in the input script, so that each partition is assigned a different temperature.
 See the variable command for more details.
 For example:

 would define 4 temperatures, and assign one of them to the thermostat used by each replica, and to the temper command.